Mood Disturbance

 Ways to Manage Mood Disturbance

-- Keep a log of any mood changes and symptoms you are experiencing and look for patterns in a journal or the My STORITM app.
+- Keep a daily log of your mood changes and symptoms in a journal or the My STORITM app and look for patterns.

 - Consider bringing a supportive family member or friend to your health care visits.
-Talk with your doctor about any questions you have, as understanding your disease and treatment plan can help reduce uncertainty.
+Talk with your doctor about any questions you have—understanding your disease and treatment plan can help reduce uncertainty.

 - Check in with yourself often.
 Concentrate on positive thoughts and emotions.
 Try reading an inspirational or funny book, writing positive messages, or thinking about three good things that happened each day.